Eternal MedSpa · Sarasota + Venice · 140+ reviews · Medically guided aesthetics, skin, wellness, body support, and medical weight loss.

 • Avoid strenuous exercise, saunas, hot yoga, and heavy sweating for a short period after treatment.

-• Avoid alcohol and blood-thinning supplements/medications unless cleared or medically necessary.
+• Avoid alcohol and unnecessary blood-thinning supplements when advised.

 • Avoid dental work, vaccines, or major procedures near treatment when timing is not appropriate.